snipesmarter/smart-sniper/README.md

 ## RELEASING SOON Estimated 5/9/2021!
 # JOIN THE DISCORD FOR LIVE UPDATES, POLLS AND SUPPORT https://discord.gg/KweaD6G97f
-## The most adaptive autosniper in the industry
+## The most adaptive sniper in the industry

 Smartsniper is a high tech adaptive sniper.
 This sniper's autosniping and automatic delay tuning assists in helping you obtain the best username possible!